Cheapest and Most Expensive Time To Visit Nepal

 Most Expensive Time to Visit Nepal

-The most expensive time to visit Nepal is during its peak travel seasons, when weather is clearest and hiking conditions are at their best.
-These high-demand periods drive up flight and hotel costs, especially in Kathmandu, Pokhara, and popular hiking gateways.
+The most expensive time to visit Nepal is usually from October to November and March to April, when the weather is clearest, mountain views are at their best, and trekking conditions are strongest.
+These high-demand periods drive up flight, hotel, guide, and tour costs, especially in Kathmandu, Pokhara, and popular trekking gateways.

 Cheapest Time to Visit Nepal